ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/components/reports/actions.md

 ### Refresh

-**Async reports only**.
 The refresh action navigates the user back to the request page in order to update their request parameters, and re-request their report.
+Requires  [platform integration](/integration-guides/integrating-the-platform)

 ### Download

-**Async reports only**.
 The download action enables users to download the full dataset as a CSV.
+Requires  [platform integration](/integration-guides/integrating-the-platform)